gianluca95/scala-price-basket/README.md

 - Any **Discounts** that have been applied (e.g., "Apples 10% off" or "Bread 50% off").
 - The **Total Price** after discounts have been subtracted.

-### Example 1: Basket with Apples, Milk, and Bread

 If you run:
 ```
 sbt "run Apples Milk Bread"